Is Phantom Divide Crossing in General Relativity Completely Impossible? Shortcomings in canonical and minimally coupled scalar field and Possible Solutions in $k$-essence Models: General Considerations of Phantom Crossing in Single Scalar Field GR Framework

-which is unphysical.
-Hence, in order to have a phantom-to-quintessence transition, one must abandon single-field canonical and minimally coupled scalar theory, and should invoke ghost fields or k-essence, a multi-scalar theory, or even non-Lorentz-invariant scalar dynamics.
+We may consider a generalized $\phi$-dependent constant-roll-like behavior for which $\dot{\phi}^2 = \beta(\phi) V(\phi)$, which includes the slow-roll and constant-roll evolution as special cases.
+If we redefine $\beta(\phi) V(\phi) \to \beta(\phi)$, by the arguments after \eqref{beta1}, we find that the model could be unphysical.
+Hence, in order to have a phantom-to-quintessence transition, one must abandon single-field canonical and minimally coupled scalar theory, and should invoke ghost fields or $k$-essence, a multi-scalar theory, or even non-Lorentz-invariant scalar dynamics.

 About the $k$-essence possibility, some models can in principle achieve the phantom-to-quintessence transition, for example,

 where $M$ is a mass scale.
 This theory admits a background solution satisfying the condition,